Dalmeny: Name history

-"Dal" is a common prefix in south-east Scotland and north-west England and comes from the Cumbric word meaning meadow.
-Dal-managh, the likely root, would mean "monk's meadow".

-The 13th century form of the name, Dunmanyn (later Dunmanie and then Damenie, hence the modern form), indicates that the first element is Britonnic din a fort or Gaelic dun, a hill.
-There is no evidence of a fort and the topography is such that Dalmeny sits on a low hill.
-A derivation from dun managh, "monk's hill", may relate to a long-standing chapel to St Adamnan on the site.
+The 13th century form of the name, Dunmanyn (later Dunmanie and then Damenie, hence the modern form), indicates that the first element is Britonnic din or Gaelic dun, a fort.
+A derivation from dun managh, "monk's fort", is unconvincing: there is no evidence to suggest there was ever a monastic settlement at Dalmeny.
 The name may rather be from din meyni, "stony fort", or din meyn an, "place of the stone fort", in reference to the ancient triple-walled fort that once stood on Craigie Hill in the east of the parish.

-The second element ("meny") has also been connected with Manau, an ancient name for the lands adjoining the Forth, which would give a meaning of "meadow of Manau" (cf. Slamannan, "mount of Manau" and Clackmannan, "stone of Manau").
+The second element has also been connected with Manau, an ancient name for the lands adjoining the Forth, which would give a meaning of "fort of Manau" (compare Slamannan, "mount of Manau", and Clackmannan, "stone of Manau").

 Infrastructure

 The village has a primary school, which accommodates about 100 pupils, and a railway station near the south end of the Forth Railway Bridge, which also serves the larger town of Queensferry.